-Experienced & Reliable Disability Lawyers in Greenville, NC
+Experienced & Reliable Disability Lawyers — Greenville, NC

 Located in the Inner Banks region of North Carolina, Greenville is home to more than 90,000 residents and was twice named one of the nation’s “100 Best Communities for Young People.”
 East Carolina University is about 10 minutes from the Greenville office of the Law Offices of James Scott Farrin.

-At the Law Offices of James Scott Farrin, we also work to help disabled individuals by helping them fight for maximum Disability benefits.
-Our lead Disability lawyer, Rick Fleming, has served on the Disability Advocates Section of the North Carolina Advocates for Justice (NCAJ) and is a multi-time winner of the NCAJ Order of Service Award.
+At the Law Offices of James Scott Farrin, we work to help disabled individuals by helping them fight for maximum Social Security Disability benefits.
+Our lead Social Security Disability attorney, Rick Fleming, has served on the Disability Advocates Section of the North Carolina Advocates for Justice (NCAJ) and is a multi-time winner of the NCAJ Order of Service Award.

-As an active member of the National Organization of Social Security Claimants’ Representatives, Rick helps the organization in its mission to provide the disabled community with access to highly qualified representation.
-He understands Social Security Disability law and the difficulties of a case.
+As an active member of the National Organization of Social Security Claimants’ Representatives, a nationwide group of Social Security Disability attorneys, Rick helps the organization in its mission to provide the disabled community with access to highly qualified representation.
+He understands Social Security Disability law and the difficulties of a case, how to argue before an administrative law judge, the ins and outs of the appeals process, and much, much more.

-Contact the Law Offices of James Scott Farrin today to get a free evaluation of your Disability case.
+Contact the Law Offices of James Scott Farrin today to get a free evaluation of your Social Security Disability case.

-What Qualifies You for Disability in North Carolina?
+What Qualifies You for Social Security Disability in North Carolina?

 To qualify for Social Security Disability Insurance (SSDI) benefits, you must be eligible and you must be disabled.
-The SSA will review your work history (length of time worked and when you worked) and paid income taxes to determine eligibility, and if you are, then they will determine if you are disabled using the following five questions:
+The Social Security Administration will review your work history (length of time worked and when you worked) and paid income taxes to determine eligibility.
+If you are, then they will determine if you are disabled using your medical records and the following five questions:

 - Are you working?